 Daniel Yepes is a Computer Engineer who has been working at

 as Security Analyst for over two years.
 A few days ago,

 he was certified as a Red Team Expert from

 This is a site founded in 2011

 by Vivek Ramachandran that "furthers the careers

 ever-evolving landscape of online threats."

 Daniel completed the Advanced Red Team Lab, the second in difficulty out of three labs.
 These labs are offered at Pentester Academy at different prices ($299-699) depending on the access period’s length.
 Well, he didn’t actually perform the lab, but the Certification Exam associated with that lab; we’d better let him tell us about his experience.

-I decided to take the Red Team Expert exam without taking the Red Team Professional one (the first on the list).
+- I decided to take the Red Team Expert exam without taking the Red Team Professional one (the first on the list).
 You don’t have to do them in order.
 I wanted to be adventurous and beat my brains out, and I did.
 I had already taken this exam in October last year, but I failed.
 At that time, I paid for three months' access to the lab (which I didn’t do because of personal matters) before the test; this last time, I only paid for the test.
 48 hours are allowed to take the exam and another 48 hours to prepare the report.
 I ended up using all the time for the former, and almost 24 hours for the latter.

-So, I just took the exam that comes with the lab.
+- So, I just took the exam that comes with the lab.
 When you do the lab, you have to perform the stated objectives.
 There are around 60 flags you have to find there; these constitute proof that you reached each target.
 The lab is necessary for one not to feel overburdened in the exam and end up taking it several times.
 What I did was ask questions and do research.
 I asked people who had already accomplished it to give me some tips.
 However, it’s much better to do the lab and know what you’ll be dealing with, unless you already have a lot of experience.

 Before we continue with Daniel, let’s summarize something shared about

-the Advanced Red Team Lab on the Pentester Academy website.
+the Advanced Red Team Lab on the Pentester Academy

 lab is focused on threats and attacks to network infrastructure managed

+with Windows Active Directory.
 The exercises constitute simulation of

 real attack-defense events.
 The user is asked to achieve an enterprise

 admin of multiple forests position just starting with a non-admin user

 account, exploiting software vulnerabilities and overlooked domain

-escalation, network pivoting, application whitelisting bypass, active user simulation,
+escalation, network pivoting, application whitelisting bypass, active

-Kerberos delegation issues,
+user simulation, Kerberos delegation issues,

-SQL Servers, [and] forest trusts."
+SQL Servers, [and]